johntrieu91/scatsutilities/CONTRIBUTING.rst

 Code of Conduct
 ---------------
-Please note that the scats-utils project is released with a Contributor Code of Conduct.
+Please note that the scatsutilities project is released with a Contributor Code of Conduct.
 By contributing to this project you agree to abide by its terms.